devkodama/PACS-Assistant/README.md

 **Ctrl-Tab** moves the cursor to the end of the current line in a PowerScribe report.
 Pressing it a second time moves the cursor down one line then to the end of the line.

-> 💡 This can be useful to position the cursor *after* the default text when tabbing into a field so that dictation does not replace the default text.
+> 💡 This can be used to position the cursor *after* the default text after tabbing into a fill-in field, so that dictation does not replace the default text.

 **Shift-Ctrl-Tab** moves the cursor up one line, then to the end of the line.